David Freddoso: Columns and viewpoints

 Although on the political right-wing, Freddoso has strongly criticized modern Republicans as being too close to special interests in Washington D.C. and too beholden to corporate cronyism.
 In an article for Human Events written after the 2006 midterm election in which the Democratic Party took over the U.S. House, he argued, "They paid the price for failing to adopt meaningful ethics and lobbying reforms that would change the way Washington works."
 He also blasted President George W. Bush as a "useless political leader" that led "an incompetent White House that has us stuck endlessly in Iraq", asserting that Bush "killed the GOP".

+In September 2025, Twitter notified Freddoso that he had created a community note about the Buffalo Bills that had earned the status of "Helpful".

 Personal life

-Freddoso is married to Nagore Freddoso with two children.
+Freddoso has two children.
 He is a Roman Catholic Christian and a frequent Twitter poster.
 He has one sister and three brothers, the children of Notre Dame Professor of Philosophy Alfred J. Freddoso.